Checking the Safety of Your Baby’s Crib

 - Do not use a hand-me-down crib or a crib that is more than 10 years old.
 Secondhand cribs may have missing parts or loose components, and many cribs sold prior to 2000 have been recalled.
 In fact, in 2011, the Consumer Product Safety Commission issued five new federal requirements for overall crib safety:

-- Drop-side cribs could no longer be made or sold.
+- Drop-side cribs are no longer made or sold.

-- Wood slats needed to be made of stronger woods to prevent breakage.
+- Wood slats must be made of stronger woods to prevent breakage.

-- Crib hardware had to have anti-loosening devices to keep it from coming loose or falling off.
+- Crib hardware needs anti-loosening devices to keep it from coming loose or falling off.

 - Stay away from cribs with decorative cutouts in either the headboard or footboard.
 These cribs are now prohibited by the Consumer Product Safety Commission.